-Our first contribution is showing that the problem of recovering \boldsymbol{x} in a structured union of subspaces can be cast as a sparse recovery problem, in which it is desired to recover a sparse vector \boldsymbol{c} that has a particular sparsity pattern: the nonzero values appear in fixed blocks.
+Our first contribution is showing that the problem of recovering x in a structured union of subspaces can be cast as a sparse recovery problem, in which it is desired to recover a sparse vector $\mathbf{c}$ that has a particular sparsity pattern: the non-zero values appear in fixed blocks.
 We refer to such a model as block sparsity.
-Clearly, any block-sparse vector is also sparse in the standard sense.
+Clearly any block-sparse vector is also sparse in the standard sense.
 However, by exploiting the block structure of the sparsity pattern, recovery may be possible under more general conditions.

-Next, we develop a concrete algorithm to determine a block-sparse vector from given measurements, which is based on minimizing a mixed l_2/l_1 norm.
-This problem can be cast as a convex second-order cone program (SOCP), and solved efficiently using standard software packages.
-A mixed norm approach for block-sparse recovery was also considered in [26], [27].
+Next, we develop a concrete algorithm to recover a block-sparse vector from given measurements, which is based on minimizing a mixed $\ell_2/\ell_1$ norm.
+This problem can be cast as a convex second order cone program (SOCP), and solved efficiently using standard software packages.
+A mixed norm approach for block-sparse recovery was also considered in [24], [25].
 By analyzing the measurement operator's null space, it was shown that asymptotically, as the signal length grows to infinity, and under ideal conditions (no noise or modeling errors), perfect recovery is possible with high probability.
-However, no robust equivalence results were established between the output of the algorithm and the true block-sparse vector for a given finite-length measurement vector, or in the presence of noise and mismodeling.
+However, no robust equivalence results were established between the output of the algorithm and the true block-sparse vector for a given finite-length measurement vector, or in the presence of noise and mismodelling.

 Generalizing the concept of RIP to our setting, we introduce the block RIP, which is a less stringent requirement.
 We then prove that if the measurement matrix satisfies the block RIP, then our proposed convex algorithm will recover the underlying block sparse signal.
-Furthermore, under block RIP, our algorithm is stable in the presence of noise and mismodeling errors.
-Using ideas similar to [13], [28] we then prove that random matrices satisfy the block RIP with overwhelming probability.
+Furthermore, under block RIP, our algorithm is stable in the presence of noise and mismodelling errors.
+Using ideas similar to [12], [26] we then prove that random matrices satisfy the block RIP with overwhelming probability.
 Moreover, the probability to satisfy the block RIP is substantially larger than that of satisfying the standard RIP.
-These results establish that a signal \boldsymbol{x} that lies in a finite structured union can be recovered efficiently and stably with overwhelming probability if the measurement matrix is constructed from a random ensemble.
+These results establish that a signal x that lies in a finite structured union can be recovered efficiently and stably with overwhelming probability if a certain measurement matrix is constructed from a random ensemble.

-An interesting special case of the block-sparse model is the multiple measurement vector (MMV) problem, in which there is a set of unknown vectors that share a joint sparsity pattern.
-MMV recovery algorithms were studied in [20], [29]-[32].
-Equivalence results based on mutual coherence for a mixed l_p/l_1 program were derived in [30].
+An interesting special case of the block-sparse model is the multiple measurement vector (MMV) problem, in which we have a set of unknown vectors that share a joint sparsity pattern.
+MMV recovery algorithms were studied in [19], [27]-[30].
+Equivalence results based on mutual coherence for a mixed $\ell_p/\ell_1$ program were derived in [28].
 These results turn out to be the same as that obtained from a single measurement problem.
 This is in contrast to the fact that in practice, MMV methods tend to outperform algorithms that treat each of the vectors separately.
 In order to develop meaningful equivalence results, we cast the MMV problem as one of block-sparse recovery.
-Our mixed l_2/l_1 method translates into minimizing the sum of the l_2 row-norms of the unknown matrix representing the MMV set.
+Our mixed $\ell_2/\ell_1$ method translates into minimizing the sum of the $\ell_2$ row-norms of the unknown matrix representing the MMV set.
 Our general results lead to RIP-based equivalence conditions for this algorithm.
 Furthermore, our framework suggests a different type of sampling method for MMV problems which tends to increase the recovery rate.
 The equivalence condition we obtain in this case is stronger than the single measurement setting.
 As we show, this method leads to superior recovery rate when compared with other popular MMV algorithms.